Harshitham195/Harshitham195/README.md

 🧐 About:

- I’m currently looking for a full time opportunity as a SDET/ANALYST roles.
+🌟 I’m currently looking for a full time opportunity as a SDET/ANALYST.

 🌱 I’m currently learning analytics